damonkellis/moodle-highlight/README.md

 # moodle-highlight
-Javascript bookmarklet to customise Moodle's Configurable Reports tables
+# Javascript bookmarklet to customise Moodle's Configurable Reports tables

 Add this code as a bookmarklet in your browser.
-When you have created a configurable report in Moodle click on the bookmarklet.
+When you have created a configurable report in Moodle, click on the bookmarklet.
 This should highlight each cell containing raw view numbers with a heatmap colour.
 The bookmarklet will also add the total count for each student to the first column and provide a bar graph of engagement levels at the top of the page.

 Troubleshooting: